Money Management - The 2% (Two Percent) Rule

-The 2 percent rule is a basic tenet of risk management (I prefer the terms "risk management" or "capital preservation" as they are more descriptive than "money management").
-Even if the odds are stacked in your favor, it is inadvisable to risk a large portion of your capital on a single trade.
+The 2 Percent Rule is a basic tenet of risk management (I prefer the terms "risk management" or "capital preservation" as they are more descriptive than "money management").
+Even if the odds are stacked in your favor, it is not advisable to risk a large portion of your capital on a single trade.

 Larry Hite, in Jack Schwager's Market Wizards (1989), mentions two lessons learned from a friend:

 - Never bet your lifestyle -- never risk a large chunk of your capital on a single trade; and